Travel Mom Jen on Italy with Kids

 We wanted a mix of experiences from mountains to beach to city and being like a local.

-How did you find the information for your trip?
+How did you find the information about Italy with kids?

 We used Creative Edge Travel to book two of the tours.
 Their focus is on making local experiences.
 Otherwise, we did on our own planning with referrals and talking to friends.